ezra-lieblich/cell_society/doc/DESIGN.md

 ##INTRODUCTION

 This project involves designing several different cell automata simulations.
-Specifically, this project will build simulations such as [Schelling‚Äôs model of segregation](http://nifty.stanford.edu/2014/mccown-schelling-model-segregation/), [Wa-Tor World model of predator-prey relationships](http://nifty.stanford.edu/2011/scott-wator-world/), [Spreading of Fire](http://nifty.stanford.edu/2007/shiflet-fire/).
+Specifically, this project will build simulations such as [Schellingís model of segregation](http://nifty.stanford.edu/2014/mccown-schelling-model-segregation/), [Wa-Tor World model of predator-prey relationships](http://nifty.stanford.edu/2011/scott-wator-world/), [Spreading of Fire](http://nifty.stanford.edu/2007/shiflet-fire/).
 In order to successfully build these simulations,  we will have to display understanding of 2D arrays, random number generation, user interface design, algorithm design, JavaFx, XML, class inheritance and many other important topics in software design and implementation.
 Our primary design goal is to seamlessly transition between different cell automata simulations.
 This includes the ability to easily change the rules of interaction between cells, the appearance of cells, and the appearance of the grid, among other things.
-Other design goals include laying down the foundation of a friendly user interface that can be easily tailored to the user‚Äôs needs.
+Other design goals include laying down the foundation of a friendly user interface that can be easily tailored to the userís needs.
 In order to achieve maximum flexibility by providing the user with as many options to modify the simulations as possible, our architecture will be completely open.
 Third-parties will be able to add their own cell types, grid types, cell interactions, and many other factors that will maximize the potential of our Cell Automata simulator.

 ##OVERVIEW